Aveglia/vAMPirus/docs/HelpDocumentation.md

 ## Running the --DataCheck

-There is really only one launch command to run for --DataCheck:

-`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --DataCheck`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --DataCheck [--asvMED] [--aminoMED]`

 Just submit this launch command with the correct paths and vAMPirus will run the DataCheck and produce a report for you to review.
-Parameters like --minAA or --maxLen apply to the --DataCheck.
+Para

 ## Running the --Analyze

-### Run it all with a list of cluster IDs!
+### Run it all with a list of cluster IDs

 `nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --minLen 400 --maxLen 420 --clusterNuclIDlist .91,.92,.93 --clusterAAIDlist .91,.93,.95,.98`